Skip to main content

 Breakfast at Café Benedict © Ideenmanufaktur

 You can have breakfast in Berlin not only in the morning, but throughout the day, sometimes even into the night.
-Whether hearty, cosy, trendy or traditional: there is something for every taste and for every time of day (or night!).
-The choice of different cafés is huge, we've picked out 11 cafés with particularly delicious breakfasts and brunches for you.
-You can find even more tips for a delicious breakfast and brunch on our website.
+Whether hearty, cosy, trendy or traditional: there is something for every taste and every time of day (or night!).
+The selection of different cafés is huge, we have picked out 11 cafés with particularly delicious breakfasts and brunches.
+You can find even more tips for a delicious breakfast on our website.

 Frühstück 3000